jiannan-xu/jiannan-xu.github.io/_pages/research.md

 - **AI Self-Preferencing in Algorithmic Hiring: Empirical Evidence and Insights**
   with Gujie Li and Jane Jiang.
   - Accepted at 3rd Annual Business & Generative AI Conference (AI@Wharton) 2025
+  - Accepted at AIES 2025 - AAAI/ACM Conference on AI, Ethics, and Society 2025 (Acceptance rate: 239/748 = 32.0%)
-  - Accepted as an oral talk at EAAMO'25 – ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization 2025
+  - Accepted as an oral talk at EAAMO'25 – ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization 2025 (Acceptance rate: 32/126 = 25.4%)
   - Accepted at 2025 Markets & Society Conference
   - Finalist, INFORMS MIF Summer Webinar Competition 2025
+  - Supported by Institute for Humane Studies (IHS) Grant ($1,500).

  <!-- * Presented at Smith DOIT Doctoral Consortium 2025, POMS (2025). -->